 Yes.
-If you die without making a will, your partner will receive nothing unless you have already made a Will which states in black & white that he or she is going to receive your house, money or possessions, etc.
+If you die without making a will, your partner will receive nothing unless it is already in joint name.

 We’re a couple, should we make a joint Will or 2 separate wills?

-It is usual practice to have 2 separate Wills called mirror Wills, not 1 joint Will.
-Mirror Wills contain the same major provisions except there may be some differences in specific gifts of personal possessions.
+It is usual practice to have 2 separate Wills called Mirror Wills.
+These contain the same major provisions except there may be some differences in specific gifts of personal possessions.

 What’s all the legal jargon?

 Executor – a person who is responsible for carrying out your wishes as stated in your Will and obtaining the Grant of Probate.